Keyboard shortcuts

 The Forma CLI is the main tool you will use during development.
 Among other things, it will help you:

-forma init) - Run a development server for testing and prototyping (
+• Run a development server for testing and prototyping (forma serve)

-forma serve) - Evaluat your agent to ensure quality and guide your prompting (
+• Evaluate your agent to ensure quality and guide your prompting (forma eval)

 Read more details on the how to define your first agent section.